-Your child’s body needs some cholesterol to protect nerves, make cell tissues and produce certain hormones.
-But too much cholesterol damages blood vessels by building up along blood vessel walls and forming sticky, fatty-like deposits known as plaque.
-Studies show that plaque can begin to form in childhood and is more likely to form when a child’s cholesterol levels are high.
+Your child’s body needs some cholesterol to protect nerves, make cell tissues, and produce certain hormones.
+But too much cholesterol damages blood vessels.
+It builds up along blood vessel walls and forms sticky, fatty deposits called “plaque.”
+Studies show that plaque can begin to form in childhood.
+It is more likely to form when a child’s cholesterol levels are high.

-High cholesterol levels increase the risk of heart disease and stroke.
+High cholesterol levels increase your child’s risk of heart disease and stroke when he or she gets older.
 Heart disease is the leading cause of death in the United States.
-The risk is higher in people who have a family history of heart disease, have diabetes, are overweight or obese, have unhealthy eating habits, are inactive, or who smoke.
-Talk with your doctor about whether your child or teen needs to be screened for high cholesterol.
+The risk is higher in people who have a family history of heart disease, have diabetes, are overweight or obese, have unhealthy eating habits, are not physically active, or smoke.

-Your body’s liver makes all the cholesterol your body needs.
-However, you can also get cholesterol from the foods you eat, including animal products such as eggs, meats and dairy products.
+The liver makes all the cholesterol your child’s body needs.
+He or she also gets cholesterol from food, including animal products such as eggs, meats, and dairy products.

-Low-density lipoproteins (LDL) deliver cholesterol to the body.
-That’s why it’s often thought of as the “bad” cholesterol.
+Low-density lipoproteins (LDL) are often called “bad” cholesterol.
+They deliver cholesterol to the body.
 Some people’s bodies make too much LDL cholesterol.
-LDL levels also are increased by eating foods high in saturated fat, trans fats and dietary cholesterol.
+LDL levels also are increased by eating foods high in saturated fat, trans fats, and dietary cholesterol.

-High-density lipoproteins (HDL) remove cholesterol from the blood.
-HDL is known as the “good” cholesterol for this reason.
+High-density lipoproteins (HDL) are often called “good” cholesterol.
+They remove cholesterol from the blood.
 A healthy level of HDL may help protect against heart disease.
-Exercise can increase the amount of HDL the body produces.
+Exercise can increase the amount of HDL cholesterol the body produces.
 Avoiding trans fats and following a healthy diet also can increase HDL levels.

-This explains why too much LDL cholesterol is bad for the body, and why a high level of HDL is good.
-The balance between the types of cholesterol tells you what the total cholesterol level really means.
-For example, if the total cholesterol level is high because of a high LDL level, the risk for heart disease or stroke is higher.
-But if the total level is high because of a high HDL level, the risk probably is not increased.
+If a person’s total cholesterol level is high because of a high LDL (“bad” cholesterol) level, the risk for heart disease or stroke is higher.
+But if a person’s total cholesterol level is high because of a high HDL (“good” cholesterol) level, the risk probably is not increased.

-To test for high cholesterol, your doctor can do a blood test called a lipid panel.
-However, screening is usually not done unless there is a family history of high cholesterol or the child or teen has diabetes.
+Most children do not need to be tested for high cholesterol unless there is a family history of high cholesterol or the child or teen has diabetes.

-Help your child maintain a healthy weight by teaching him or her to make good choices about diet and exercise.
+Help your child maintain a healthy weight by teaching him or her to make healthy food choices and be physically active.